mojtabaOstovari/BasicProgramming-fall2020/README.md

 [**Here**](https://nastaraan.github.io/test2/#assignments)

 # Contact
-If you have any questions about the course, please send an email to...
+If you have any questions about the course, please send an email to ostovari.mojtaba@gmail.com

 ---